American AFL player Mason Cox thrives on crowd criticism

 “And I kicked the third one, and I think they were all sitting down by that point,” he said.
 “So it was enjoyable for myself just to shut people up.
 West Coast supporters are very passionate and supportive of their team which is awesome.
 But at the same time, you kind of thrive off it.”

 Cox was born in suburban Dallas and attended Edward S. Marcus High School, where he was a member of a state championship-winning soccer team.
-He later briefly played NCAA Division 1 basketball at Oklahoma State University.
+He later briefly played college basketball at Oklahoma State University.

 He attended a trial for potential Australian rules players in Los Angeles in 2014 and was eventually drafted by Collingwood, playing his first game in Australia’s top-flight competition in 2016 and representing one of the country’s biggest clubs.

 The AFL draws the biggest crowds and TV audience of any style of football Down Under, with viewership regularly surpassing rugby league, rugby union and soccer.
-The game is similar in style to Irish Gaelic football, but is played with an oval-shaped ball, on an oval-shaped field and with 18 players on each team.
+The game is similar in style to Gaelic football in Ireland, but is played with an oval-shaped ball, on an oval-shaped field and with 18 players on each team.

-The 29-year-old Cox, who is 2.11 meters (6-foot-9) tall, said he’s become accustomed to being the target of vitriol from fans since arriving at Collingwood, an inner-city Melbourne suburb .
+The 29-year-old Cox, who is 2.11 meters (6-foot-11), said he’s become accustomed to being the target of vitriol from fans since arriving at Collingwood, an inner-city Melbourne suburb.

 “If you were to tell me, Day 1, I would be playing in a grand final four years after picking up a footy I would probably look at you sideways,” he said of Collingwood’s loss to West Coast in the 2018 AFL championship match.

-Note: This story has been corrected to show Cox is 6-foot-11, not 6-foot-9.